Zcehtro/pwa-nextjs-starter/README.md

 - npm -v → 8.15.1

 - yarn -v → 1.22.17

-## Setup

-1. Clone repository.
-2. `$ yarn install`
-3. `$ yarn dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 ## To run JSON server locally (our mock database) - Or use https://my-fake-json-server.herokuapp.com if working